filecoin-project/filecoin-docs/content/en/storage-provider/architecture/Lotus-components/index.md

 ## Lotus worker

 The Lotus worker is the 3rd important software component in the Lotus architecture.
 There can be - and most likely will be - multiple workers in a single Storage Provider setup.
-Assigning designated roles to each worker in the enables higher throughput, [sealing rate]({{<relref "sealing-rate">}}), and improved redundancy.
+Assigning designated roles to each worker enables higher throughput, [sealing rate]({{<relref "sealing-rate">}}), and improved redundancy.

 As mentioned above, proving tasks can be assigned to dedicated workers, and workers can also get storage access.
-The remaining worker tasks are running [Sealing Pipeline]({{<relref "sealing-pipeline">}}) which is discussed in the next section.
+The remaining worker tasks are running a [sealing pipeline]({{<relref "sealing-pipeline">}}), which is discussed in the next section.

 ## Helpful commands